Are you failing to reach your target audience on social media? Does your marketing strategy flop, no matter what you try?

 The most important thing is to establish rapport and pitch accordingly.
 If your customer feels like they’ve been heard, you’ll stand out from the crowd.

-This means that the next time the customer needs what you’re selling, you’ll be the first provider they think of.
+This means the next time the customer needs what you’re selling, you’ll be the first provider they think of.
 A good sales call can pay off months after it’s finished.

-Technique #2: Do your research
+#7 Do your research

-Businesses are often appreciative of the research you’ve put in.
 For example, if you work in real estate, and you’re offering a rental of an office building, you could say something along the lines of “I see you’ve been upsizing recently.
 I was wondering if you’re looking into a larger office to accommodate the increase in staff?”

-What are their usual pain points?
+- What are their usual pain points?

-What kind of services do they require?
+- What kinds of services do they require?

-Technique #3: Nurture your leads
+#8 Nurture your leads

-“Lead nurturing is important because it allows you to follow up with prospects regularly to check in and see how things are going with their current provider.
+“It allows you to follow up with prospects regularly to check in and see how things are going with their current provider.
 This provides top-of-mind awareness for when it comes time to reevaluate their contract.
 If they are looking to make a change, your company will be the first one that comes to mind.”

 Instead, give value to every call by providing information you haven’t talked about before.
 This gives justification to every call you make and keeps the prospect interested.

-Technique #4: Find a creative opener
+#9 Find a creative opener

 First impressions matter.
 Therefore, in the first few seconds of a cold call, you could gain or lose the prospect’s interest completely.

-Make your wording friendly and even humorous — it will help you stand out.
 “How are you?” is a perfectly fine opener and will get you some good responses.
 However, it’s rather generic.

 “Consider using humor to your advantage, by saying something like: ‘I know I probably caught you in the middle of lunch.
 What’re we eating today?’”

-Technique #5: Build a prospect list
+#10 Build a prospect list

 Say you’re calling to pitch your company’s security system.
-If you call long-established businesses, chances are they already have one in place (not that there is no value in calling them too, as we saw in technique #3).
+If you call long-established businesses, chances are they already have one in place (not that there is no value in calling them too, as we saw in tip #3).

 Cold calling scripts